-□ They Are Not a Beneficiary of Your Estate Some legal and financial professionals now deter Canadians from choosing their children as their Executors.
+□ They Are Not a Beneficiary of Your Estate

+Some legal and financial professionals now deter Canadians from choosing their

+children as their Executors.

 This is because in most cases children are also listed as beneficiaries.

-While your children may seem like the most logical choice for your Executor(s), consider that you may be pitting them against each other during decision making and creating potential roadblocks for resolution. ☐ You Can Trust Them to Be Objective The modern family dynamic is more varied and blended than ever before, and that has made estate planning more complicated.
-Selecting a person who can remain objective gets more difficult as relationships get more complex, for example stepchildren can add to potential disputes among siblings. □ They Live Within a Manageable Distance Appointing a non-resident to be your Executor can lead to negative consequences.
+While your children may seem like the most logical choice for your Executor(s),

+consider that you may be pitting them against each other during decision making and

+creating potential roadblocks for resolution.

+□ You Can Trust Them to Be Objective

+The modern family dynamic is more varied and blended than ever before, and that has

+made estate planning more complicated.

+Selecting a person who can remain objective gets more difficult as relationships ge

+more complex, for example stepchildren can add to potential disputes among siblings.

+□ They Live Within a Manageable Distance

+Appointing a non-resident to be your Executor can lead to negative consequences.

 Consider a Co Executor to assist your Executor and an Alternate Executor to step in if one of your Executors' is not available.

+Person you wish to be your Executor :

+(please provide legal names)

+Spouse, Yes or, Name: or, Address:

-Person you wish to be your Executor : Name:Relationship to Willmaker:Address: Person you wish to be your Alternate Executor: Name: Relationship to Willmaker: Address:
+Person you wish to be your Alternate Executor :

+•

+(please provide legal names)

+Name: Relationship to Willmaker:

+Address: